NaserParhizkar/docs/source/includes/_usermanagement.md

 ## Installation

-You need to enable the User Management feature in your OAuth.io dashboard in the `users` tab.
-For that, you need to get API Keys from stormpath and copy paste them in OAuth.io.
+You need to click 'Enable the User Management' button in your OAuth.io dashboard in the `Users Overview` tab.

-<aside class="notice">This feature is in BETA state, don't hesitate to give your feedback.
+<aside class="notice">This is version 1.0 of our User Management, so don't hesitate to give your feedback or feature requests.
 During this period, only the Javascript SDK and Android SDK can use this API but others SDKs are in the roadmap.</aside>

 <div class="code-block Android"><pre><code class="highlight java">users = new OAuthUsers(oauth);
 </code></pre></div>